Behavioral Health Initiative Wellness Day—April 11, 2026

 Join the Office for the Deaf and Hard of Hearing (ODHH) for our fifth annual Wellness Day.

-This year's event offers many learning opportunities and activities.
+This year's event offers many learning opportunities, activities, and surprises.

 There will be workshops designed for individuals within the the Deaf, Hard of Hearing, and DeafBlind community; behavioral and mental health clinicians; and interpreters.